jcsombria/softwarelinks-ejs-matlabconnector/README.md

 Connect Easy Java Simulations with Matlab.

 ## Introduction
-Sofwarelinks is a set of libraries that add interoperation capabilities to Easy Java Simulations.
+Sofwarelinks is a set of libraries that add Easy Java Simulations interoperability with external engineering software.
 The aim is to have a platform/software-independent API to control remote simulations or real systems to develop remote/virtual labs.

 The interoperability API provides several primitive methods which are commonly needed to communicate with remote labs:
 - connect(): Creates a new connection.